basvandenberg/ng-select/README.md

 A native select component for angular 2, based on the select2 JQuery plugin.

-See the [angular2-select] page for example uses.
+See the [angular2-select] page for example uses or try it with this [plunker].

 The beta version is here!
 With new features and bug fixes.
 See the [changelog] for more details.